codegeekArun/Software-Testing-Projects/Test cases for Project 1-app.vwo.com.md

 ## Purpose
 The purpose of these test cases is to ensure the reliability and correctness of the login and register features on app.vwo.com.
-By systematically testing these functionalities, we aim to identify and address any potential issues or bugs.
+By systematically testing these functionalities,the aim was to identify and address any potential issues or bugs.